ajaytingare/Ajay-Portfolio/README.md

 <h1 align="center">Hi 👋, I'm Ajay Tingare</h1>
-<h3 align="center">Aspiring Artificial Intelligence and Machine Learning Specialist with a Master's degree in progress and a Bachelor's degree achieved with a remarkable CGPA of 9.52.
+<h3 align="center">Aspiring Artificial Intelligence and Machine Learning Specialist with a Master's degree M.Sc.
+AI and ML in progress and a Bachelor's degree B.Sc.
+COMPUTER SCIENCE achieved with a remarkable CGPA of 9.52.
 Passionate about leveraging AI and ML technologies to solve real-world problems.
 Equipped with a strong foundation in data analysis, algorithm development, and predictive modeling.
 Eager to contribute innovative solutions in a dynamic and challenging environment.</h3>

 - 🔭 I’m currently working on **Deep Learning based Project**